AlterScribus/ece15/README.md

 ece15
 =====

-Cezary's repository for private release of scribus, with unofficial improvements
+Cezary's repository for private release of scribus, with unofficial improvements.

+Does NOT contain the footnotes_fix branch, that is in contributor's repo.

 <p>
 	<strong>Improved features in my branches:</strong></p>